Deyver Vega

-Deyver Vega (born 19 September 1992) is a Costa Rican professional footballer who plays for the Costa Rica national football team as a forward.
+Deyver Vega (born 19 September 1992) is a Costa Rican professional footballer who plays for Deportivo Saprissa and the Costa Rica national team as a forward.

 Club career

 Vega signed for Tippeligaen side SK Brann on 2 March 2016, on a contract until the summer of 2019.

 International career

 At the youth level he played in both the 2009 FIFA U-17 World Cup and the 2011 FIFA U-20 World Cup.

 Vega was called up to the Costa Rica senior team for the 2015 CONCACAF Gold Cup and played in Costa Rica's opening game.